 “If nothing is presented to the individual at that crucial stage, if no Arthur, no White Buffalo Women, no Elder appears, then the energy loses focus, eats disappointment and becomes self-centered, because the world it’s heading towards seems dulled or greedy.
 Mythology, as we will see, helps us into adulthood by showing us a picture wider than our own self-absorption.”

 “Love.
 Love.
 Love.” says Scruggs.
 “It’s about creating an environment of trust and being able to share your wounds, so that others can see what you’re going through, and perhaps they can assist you.”

-In the film, Williams retells the myth of Faithful John, while pounding away on a djembe.
+In Finding the Gold Within, Williams retells the myth of Faithful John while pounding away on a djembe.
 Faithful John is requested by a dying king to become a foster father to the king’s son and to one day show him how to live.
-After relating the myth, Williams prompts the boys to write down what it is that’s about to die in their lives, what is coming to an end right now, and what they are willing to die for–answers are a mix of football, music, poetry, and family.
+After relating the myth, Williams prompts the boys to write down what it is that’s about to die in their lives, what is coming to an end right now, and what they are willing to die for—answers are a mix of football, music, poetry, and family.

 Meade is a grandfather figure to Alchemy, Inc., having been a teacher to Scruggs.
 He speaks of the ancient world in which people believed that this place we inhabit, the real world, had to be dreamed up in the other world so that it could even exist.
 He goes on to tell the tale of Isaac, a dreamer, each line matching the engulfing rhythm of the drum.